opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

 Here is the standard way to compile C++ part of an Android application:

+.. warning:: We strongly reccomend using ``cmd.exe`` (standard windows console) instead of Cygwin on
+             Windows.
+Use the latter if only you're absolutely sure about, what you're doing.
+Cygwin is not really supported and we are unlikely to help you in case you encounter some problems with it.
+So, use it only if you're capable of handling the consequences yourself.

 #.
 Open console and go to the root folder of an Android application

    .. code-block:: bash